VNG-Realisatie/nlx/docs/content/get-started/provide-an-api.md

     authorization-model = "none"
 ```

+> If you're specifying you own API, please note that `localhost` won't work.
+If your API is running on the same machine as
+your inway, the endpoint URL should be your network IP and not `localhost`.

 ## Setting up the inway

 Let's setup the inway service.
 First, fetch the Docker image from the [Docker Hub](https://hub.docker.com/u/nlxio).